computationsociety/blog/_posts/2020-07-27-max-entropy.md

 - The number of parameters in a max-entropy distribution is equal to the dimension of the data.
 - Maximum entropy distributions are specified by a prior distribution and marginal vector, described in more detail later.
 The prior and marginal can be viewed as simple, interpretable ways to specify fairness constraints while finding a maximum entropy distribution which is close to the sample data.

 Now that we understand some of the desirable properties of the maximum entropy framework, let us go into some of the mathematical specifics of maximum entropy distributions, starting with a definition.
-For simplicity, here we restrict ourselves to the case when the domain $\Omega$ is $\{0,1\}^d$.
+For simplicity, here we restrict ourselves to the case when the domain $$\Omega$ is $\{0,1\}^d$$.

 > ### Finding a maximum entropy distribution
 > Given prior distribution $$ q : \Omega \rightarrow [0, 1] $$ and marginal vector $$ \theta \in [0,1]^d $$, the maximum entropy distribution is the probability distribution which maximizes